 Do you have questions about the Golf Industry Management program at Georgian?

-Want to learn more about program courses, co-op placements, career opportunities in the golf industry and more?
+Want to learn more about program courses, co-op, career opportunities in the golf industry and more?

 What courses are included in the Golf Industry Management diploma program?

 Semester 1 courses are listed below.
 For a full list of courses in the program including course descriptions, view the Golf Industry Management program outline.